 Primary Source Publications

 As a logical outgrowth of the many curriculum units prepared by teachers following completion of Primary Source courses, we began to create materials for national publication in 1999.
-Dynamic collaboration among scholars, teachers, and Primary Source curriculum specialists have resulted in Making Freedom: African Americans in U.S. History (2004), The Enduring Legacy of Ancient China (2006), and China in the World: A History Since 1644 (2008).
+Dynamic collaboration among scholars, teachers, and Primary Source curriculum specialists have resulted in Making Freedom: African Americans in U.S. History (2004), The Enduring Legacy of Ancient China (2006), and China Since 1644: A History through Primary Sources (2013).

-Published in September 2008, China in the World explores China's history through historical narrative and hundreds of primary sources including sea captains' letter, short stories, film, essays, posters, cartoons, and photographs.
+Published in July 2013, China Since 1644 is the revised and updated edition of China in the World.
+This book explores China's history through historical narrative and hundreds of primary sources including sea captains' letter, short stories, film, essays, posters, cartoons, and photographs.
 Read more...

 - The Enduring Legacy of Ancient China: Primary Source Lessons for Teachers and Students